SamOBrienOlinger/PP4/README.md

  !["cover text with internal link to Join page"](assets/README.md-images/README.md-Join-Cockapoo-Club-Cover-Text.jpg)

- The CSS code that was particualrly useful for this can be found [HERE](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/blob/main/03-creating-the-hero-image/03-hero-image-cover-text/assets/css/style.css) on line 94 to 112:
+ The CSS code that was particualrly useful for this can be found [HERE](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/blob/main/03-creating-the-hero-image/03-hero-image-cover-text/assets/css/style.css) on lines 94 to 112:

   >
     #cover-text {